5 Key Steps for the Physician Onboarding Implementation Process

 1. Map Out the Physician Onboarding Implementation Process

-The 1st improvement we made was mapping out our physician onboarding implementation process.
+The first improvement we made was mapping out our physician onboarding implementation process.
 We made sure all departments typically involved met together and listed out all of the key activities and decisions that are part of a successful implementation.
 We then went a step further to identify specific deadlines for a client to launch on time — which then allowed us to outline every step that needed to happen from start to finish in a comprehensive checklist.

-Within the 1st year of using this checklist consistently, we reduced our days to launch by 25% simply because tasks no longer slipped through the cracks.
+Within the first year of using this checklist consistently, we reduced our days to launch by 25% simply because tasks no longer slipped through the cracks.
 Last year, we completed this review again but focused on what activities needed to occur by client type (health systems vs. specialty practices, as an example).
 We can now tailor our checklist to each client’s needs and priorities, further reducing our average days to launch.

 If your organization hasn’t mapped out your onboarding process in the past or reviewed it recently for nuances by specialty, I would encourage you to invite key stakeholders to review your current process together.
 Consider what individuals or activities may be missing or need to be reordered to help create a more complete checklist and timeframe.